-At the beginning of each Municipal Year, each CAF may decide to set a guide amount of funding per head.
+At the beginning of each Municipal Year, each CAF may decide to set a guide amount of funding per head for applications that fund events.
 Where this is agreed, these will be recorded in the minutes of the appropriate CAF meeting.
-The Civic and Members Support team will use this information to present the application to the relevant CAF.
+The Community and Place Development team will use this information to present the application to the relevant CAF.

-Local Neighbourhood Scheme applications will not be considered under delegation (i.e. outside of a public meeting of the CAF), except under exceptional circumstances.
+Local Neighbourhood Scheme applications will not be considered under delegation (i.e. outside of a public meeting of the CAF), except under exceptional circumstances, and we would strongly advise that applicants ensure that enough time is allowed for the application process before the date of the project or event.